-On the other hand REAPER, DPCP-LP, DPCP-IRLS and DPCP-d perform almost perfectly well for $d/D=25/30$, while REAPER starts failing for very high relative dimension $29/30$, even for as low noise standard devision as $\sigma=0.05$ (of course this is to be expected because we already know from Fig. \ref{figure:separation} that REAPER fails at this regime even in the absence of noise).
+On the other hand REAPER, CoP, DPCP-LP, DPCP-IRLS and DPCP-d perform almost perfectly well for $d/D=25/30$, while REAPER starts failing for very high relative dimension $29/30$, even for as low noise standard devision as $\sigma=0.05$ (of course this is to be expected because we already know from Fig. \ref{figure:separation} that REAPER fails at this regime even in the absence of noise), and CoP fails completely.
 In contrast, the DPCP variants remain robust to noise in this challenging regime for as high noise as $\sigma = 0.1$.
 What is remarkable, is that both DPCP-LP and DPCP-IRLS, which are designed for noiseless data, are surprisingly robust to noise, and slightly outperform DPCP-d, the latter meant to handle noisy data.
 We attribute this fact to the suboptimal approach we followed in solving the DPCP-d problem, as well as to the lack of a suitable mechanism for optimally tuning its thresholding parameter.